homestar92/ring-lardner-transcriptions/Stop Me If You've Heard This One.md

 hand.

 "It kills me to do this,' she said in a voice barely audible.
-I am not accus- tomed to asking favors from a stranger, but it is necessary and you look kind. am sure you noticed the man, the young man, who was with us in the dining
+I am not accustomed to asking favors from a stranger, but it is necessary and you look kind. am sure you noticed the man, the young man, who was with us in the dining